 These primitives accepts an option width specification.
 When used the also optional keywords left, middle and right will determine what happens when a requested size can't be met (which can happen when we step to successive larger variants).

 An extra primitive \Uhextensible is available that can be used like this:

 '''

 $\Uhextensible width 10cm 0 "2194$

-This will render this:

 '''